Solar in Milwaukee, WI: 2026 Cost, Savings & Payback

 Does Milwaukee have net metering?

-Is solar worth it in Milwaukee, WI?
+Is solar worth it in Milwaukee, WI in 2026?